jhklarcher/myanimelist_scraper/README.md

-# myanimelist_scraper
+# MyAnimeList.net Scraper

- Search for all the anime listed on myanimelist.net and save it in json (and optionally csv).
+Search for all the anime listed on top of myanimelist.net and save it in json (and optionally csv).